vchacham/Object-detection-Biggest-Strawberry--Open-CV/README.md

 The code is a simple OpenCV Code.
 It has been commented heavily and is almost self explanatory.
-Change the path of the file from the location of the image and try the code.
+Change the path of the image in the code and try to run it.